What is CLDT?

 Croatian Long Distance Trail (CLDT) is national scenic long distance hiking trail that connects easternmost, northernmost, westernmost and southernmost points of Croatia.
 It is the result of work of the CLDT Association (CLDTA), which was founded out of a desire to make the first such trail in Croatia, modelled by the world’s long distance hiking trails.

-Trail length is approximately 2200 kilometers (1400 miles).
+Trail length is approximately 2200 kilometers (1400 miles) with around 65.6 km (215223 ft / 40.76 mi) of positive elevation gain.
 CLDT consists of 3 sections (A,B & C) and is intended to be hiked in one single push in its entirely length (end to end, thru-hike Croatia) or in sections (at least one complete section, section hiking).
 While creating the trail we used existing trails, forest paths and roads.

 It usually takes about 100 days to thru hike the CLDT.
 Have in mind that this is just an estimation and your hike may be longer or shorter than said number of days, depending on weather conditions and your fitness level.
 Hiking season on CLDT starts at the beginning of March and finishes at the middle of November but that also depends on weather conditions throughout the year.
 Trail is not closed in the “hiking offseason” but CLDTA doesn’t recommend hiking the CLDT during the winter season because of short days, poor weather conditions, strong cold winds, extremely deep snow in mountains, closed huts and shelters etc.